2019-2020 Graduate Catalog

 In addition to instructional programs, the Physical Plant of Arkansas Tech University provides space for varsity and intramural recreational activities, and the University farm.

 Arkansas Tech University has several resources which lend themselves to serving the cultural and recreational needs of the University and surrounding community.
+The Multi-sports Complex opened in 2018 and offers instructional facilities in a large open turf field with a state of the art conference room.
 The John E. Tucker Coliseum complements the instructional program by providing a setting for concerts, conventions, and sporting events.
 The Witherspoon Arts and Humanities Building has an auditorium with a seating capacity of 742.
 The L.L.
-“Doc” Bryan Student Services Center constitutes the main facility for student services, student government, publications, and indoor recreational activities.
+“Doc” Bryan Student Services Center constitutes the main facility for student affairs, student government, publications, and indoor recreational activities.
 The Arkansas Tech Museum, located in the Techionery Building, contains exhibits on Arkansas Tech history; museum lectures and events address cultural needs on the campus and in the community, and offer opportunities for students in the Parks, Recreation and Hospitality Department to become involved in interpretive activities.

 Arkansas Tech University’s Lake Point Conference Center is located west of Russellville and is nestled on Lake Dardanelle in a beautiful wooded setting and offers private guest rooms, elegant and casual food service, unique amenities and spectacular views from every building.
 Lake Point Conference Center can accommodate a wide variety of meetings, training, conferences, retreats, as well as business and social functions.